slominskir/wfly16000/README.md

         </subsystem>
 ```

 Worth pointing out that using the old adapter with latest Keycloak (26.0.1) doesn't appear to be an option - it doesn't seem to work.
-Update the `docker-compose.yml` and replace `USE_OLD_ADAPTER: "false"` with  `USE_OLD_ADAPTER: "true"` and see what I mean.
+Set environment variables STRATEGY_FILE=`adapter-deployment-with-auth-url.sh` and INSTALL_OLD_ADAPTER=`true` and see what I mean.
 You'll proably want to edit the web.xml and replace `OIDC` with `KEYCLOAK`.
 Still doesn't work though.